manojpandey/stanford-algo-1/README.md

-# stanford-algo-1
-Algorithms: Design and Analysis, Part 1 - Stanford University
+# Algorithms: Design and Analysis, Part 1 - Stanford University by by Tim Roughgarden

 Implementations of Algorithms discussed, programming assignments and Code Snippets used during the course.